Online Learning with Bounded Recall: Related Work

 \subsection{Shifting Data Distributions}

-History-restricted algorithms are a natural approach to online learning over non-stationary time series, which is a common problem in practical industry settings \citep{huyen2022data} and which has been studied for many years \citep{sugiyama2012machine, wiles2021fine, wu2021learning, rabanser2019failing}.
-In particular, one can view history-restricted online learners as adapting to non-stationary structure in the data -- thus, one may not need to go through the whole process of detecting a distribution shift and then deciding to re-train -- ideally the learning algorithm is adaptive and automatically takes such eventualities into account.
-Our proposed history-restricted methods are one step in this direction.
+Bounded-recall algorithms are a natural approach to online learning over non-stationary time series, which is a common problem in practical industry settings \citep{huyen2022data} and which has been studied for many years \citep{sugiyama2012machine, wiles2021fine, wu2021learning, rabanser2019failing}.
+In particular, one can view bounded-recall online learners as adapting to non-stationary structure in the data -- thus, one may not need to go through the whole process of detecting a distribution shift and then deciding to re-train -- ideally the learning algorithm is adaptive and automatically takes such eventualities into account.
+Our proposed bounded-recall methods are one step in this direction.